amigcamel/EmilyTagger/README.md

 # LOPE Annotator

-A flexible annotating system which allows users to upload texts and customizes tags.
+A flexible annotating system which allows users to upload texts and customize tags.